rust-lang/book/second-edition/src/ch15-03-drop.md

 <!-- This is a new function. /Carol -->

-Rust inserts the call to `drop` automatically when a value goes out of scope, and there's no way to disable this functionality if we want to force a value to clean itself up early.
-This isn't usually necessary; the whole point of the `Drop` trait is that it's taken care of automatically for us.
+Rust inserts the call to `drop` automatically when a value goes out of scope, and it's not straightforward to disable this functionality.
+Disabling `drop` isn't usually necessary; the whole point of the `Drop` trait is that it's taken care of automatically for us.
 Occasionally you may find that you want to clean up a value early.
-One example is when using smart pointers that manage locks; you may want to force the `drop` method that releases the lock to run so that other code in the same scope can acquire the lock.
+One example is when using smart pointers that manage locks;
+you may want to force the `drop` method that releases the lock to run so that other code in the same scope can acquire the lock.
 First, let's see what happens if we try to call the `Drop` trait's `drop` method ourselves by modifying the `main` function from Listing 15-8 as shown in Listing 15-9:

 <!-- Above: I'm not following why we are doing this, if it's not necessary and
 we aren't going to cover it now anyway -- can you lay out why we're discussing